The Illinois Power Agency Act (“IPA Act”) requires that benchmarks are kept confidential.

 Section 16-111.5 of the Act states that the procurement process shall include “(3) Establishment of a market-based price benchmark.
-As part of the development of the procurement process, the procurement administrator, in consultation with the Commission staff, Agency staff, and the procurement monitor, shall establish benchmarks for evaluating the final prices in the contracts for … Continue reading Are the benchmarks that will be used in the evaluation of bids under the Supplemental RFP market-based?
+As part of the development of the procurement process, the procurement administrator, in consultation with the Commission staff, Agency staff, and the procurement monitor, shall establish benchmarks for evaluating the final prices in the contracts for … Continue reading Are the benchmarks that will be used in the evaluation of bids under the BEC RFP market-based?

 As stated in Paragraph I.2.11 of the Spring 2022 Block Energy and Capacity RFP Rules, “The evaluation of Bids for a Company in its procurement event for Energy Products proceeds in two steps.
 In the first step, all Bids that fail to meet the benchmarks are eliminated.
 In accordance with the Act, benchmarks are established … Continue reading Where can I find information on evaluation procedure and benchmarks relevant to the procurement events held under the Spring 2022 Block Energy and Capacity RFP?